Tanya Dubnicoff

-Tanya Dubnicoff (born November 7, 1969 in Winnipeg, Manitoba) is a Canadian cycling coach and retired track cyclist.
-She won four gold medals at the Pan American Games.
+Tanya Dubnicoff (born November 7, 1969, in Winnipeg, Manitoba) is a Canadian cycling coach and retired track cyclist.
+She won four gold medals at the Pan American Games in addition wo winning the world sprint championships in 1993.
 She represented Canada at three consecutive Summer Olympics: 1992 in Barcelona, 1996 in Atlanta and 2000 in Sydney.
 Dubnicoff retired in 2000.

 She was inducted into the Manitoba Sports Hall of Fame and Museum in 2002.
 Dubnicoff was inducted into Cycling Canada's Hall of Fame in 2015.

 Coaching

 Dubnicoff was named as Cycling Canada's Advancement Camp Coach based out of Calgary to start January 1, 2022.
 Previously, Dubnicoff was a National Team head coach with Cycling Canada from 2011 to 2013, helping Canada to a bronze medal in Women's Team Pursuit at the 2012 Summer Olympics in London.